khachapuris/clic/MANUAL.md

 ### Configuration

-1. The configuration is stored in `.clicconfig.toml` file in your home directory.
+1. The configuration is stored in `.clic/config.toml` file in your home directory.
-2. The calculator does not create this file for you, so you may have to create it yourself.
-To start, you can populate it with these lines (the default config):
+2. This is the default configuration:
 ```toml
 # Number notation options:
 # - classic (engineering + scientific)